 Paris caters for these special films with its strong cinema culture and the sheer amount of independent cinemas which serve as the perfect venues for screenings.

-Some 29 independent cinemas are currently operating in Paris, and for the most part they screen both mainstream and independent films alongside each other.
+Some 39 independent cinemas were operating in Paris in 2021, according to Art et Essai, and for the most part they screen both mainstream and independent films alongside each other.

 Other countries tend to separate arthouse films from blockbusters by showing them at different cinemas, but independent Parisian cinemas are bridging the gap and giving cinema-goers the unique opportunity to view the full spectrum of what’s on offer.